Joshfairhead/Obsidian/Omnicient/Computer Sci/Perspectivism.md

 > Languages are basically just wrappers around any storage mechanism, implementing a high-level, abstract interface, but they rely on Agents since the objects they address and store have to be authored and signed by agents

 Right, thanks.
 Again clearing some stuff up.
 So if I understand you right expressions are a unit of language authored by an agent.
-You say
+You say the essence is as an abstraction of storage/objects but the abstraction implies it could refer to something other than just these.